Viatick-co/BuzzVoxPrivacyPolicy/POLICY_CH.md

 ### Device permissions for Personal Data access

 This Application requests certain permissions from Users that allow it to access the User's device Data as described below.
+One of such is to enable Bluetooth on the Users' devices, for the purpose of unlocking the locks at the bicycle stands.
 By default, these permissions must be granted by the User before the respective information can be accessed.
 Once the permission has been given, it can be revoked by the User at any time.
 In order to revoke these permissions, Users may refer to the device settings or contact the Owner for support at the contact details provided in the present document.
 The exact procedure for controlling app permissions may be dependent on the User's device and software.

 Please note that the revoking of such permissions might impact the proper functioning of this Application.